 We offer numerous certified organic products at Acadia and many are local.
 Look for these companies and more in the dining hall and in retail locations around campus.

 Each year Acadia will celebrate our commitment with events and activities to highlight organic food on campus.
-The inaugural event is scheduled for September 12-18, 2022.
-Check back in the fall for event details.
+The inaugural event took place from September 12-18, 2022 with special events and promotions across campus.

 A committee of staff, faculty and students is responsible for the program at Acadia.
 Current members are: